changken/RT-VIBE/README.md

 # Explain
 1. #### Pip installable.

-- This repository put the original project into "vibe" folder, correct corresponding imports, and add some `__init__.py` files.
-Now it can be installed with:
+- This repo renames "lib" to "vibe" ("lib" is not a feasible package name), correct corresponding imports, add some `__init__.py` files.
+It can be installed with:
 ```
 pip install git+https://github.com/zc402/VIBE.git
 ```